pyne/pyne/docs/pyapi/nucname.rst

  #. **ALARA**: In ALARA format, elements are denoted by the lower case atomic symbol.
 Isotopes are
     specified by appending a semicolon and A-number.
 For example, "fe" and "fe:56" represent elemental iron and iron-56 respectively.
 No metastable flag exists.
- #. **Stateless**:  In Stateless format, the nuclide is stored in a form similar to the standard id
+ #. **Groundstate**:  In Groundstate format, the nuclide is stored in a form similar to the standard id
     form, but the last four digits are zero to eliminate the information about the nuclides state.

 .. currentmodule:: pyne.nucname